 Your cart is currently empty!

 Diverting textiles from landfill is an intrinsic component of our daily routine at Jussara Lee.
-Here we apply creativity to transform otherwise unusable fabric remnants into something desirable and “new”.
-Composting uses the same philosophy by reducing emissions, and last year, NYC diverted over 42,000 MT of CO2 from being released into our air—with only 10% of New Yorkers having access to a compost brown bin.
-Much to our chagrin, in April, NYC suspended the curbside composting pick up program until June 2021 due to budget cuts related to the coronavirus pandemic.
-To keep composting free, public, and ultimately accessible we must acknowledge our individual impact and exercise what is in our power to protect the well being of the planet, that includes you and I.
+Here we apply creativity to transform otherwise unusable fabric remnants into something desirable and “new.”
+Composting uses the same philosophy by reducing emissions and landfill waste, and last year, NYC diverted over 42,000 MT of CO2 from being released into our air.
+This was accomplished with only 10% of New Yorkers having access to a compost brown bin!

 Maintaining the status quo yields no progression.
-When we unite in solidarity and demand systemic change, only then, the big corporations will stop commoditizing the land for selfish profit.
-They need to be held accountable when they deliberately choose not to think of the common well being of the planet, simply because their devious actions cause serious social and environmental repercussions that we all suffer from.
+When we unite in solidarity and demand systemic change, only then, the big corporations will stop commoditizing the land for profit.
+They need to be held accountable when they choose not to think of the common well being of the planet as their actions cause serious social and environmental repercussions that we all suffer from.

 Composting 101: Collective Action at Home

-It starts in your home: create your own DIY compost or try other at-home composting methods to implement an earth-loving practice in your lifestyle.
-Here are two options we selected to guide you through it:
+Create your own DIY compost, sign up for Curbside Composting, or try other at-home composting methods to implement an earth-loving practice in your lifestyle.
+Here are some options we selected to guide you through it:

 Image Courtesy of: @simplybychristine